 What does drinking water really does for your skin.
 Water is good for you.
 In any case, if you drink it.
 And yes, you need to wash your face, clean your hair, get your hair clean.
 But is water really so good for your skin?
+Drink great tasting water made from your own tap with a Water Cooler Babinda.
 Does it do anything for your skin?
 I will explain it to you in this article.

 Note: I'm not talking about drinking water here!
 This is necessary and very good for you and your body.
 Bottled water contains less minerals than tap water.
 Therefore filter your own tap water.

 Well, what does it do?
 At least nothing special or good, the only thing is that you need to wash your hair, skin and body.
 You can avoid difficult water, which would also be a bit drastic and unnecessary.
 But you recognize the following: you have been warm for a long time (or swam to the sauna), and after drying, your skin feels terribly sad, as if it were screaming for a cream.
 So that's what does water: it dries off your skin.
 Water that comes into contact with your skin evaporates and then takes up many of the natural oils of the skin.
 And so it becomes dry.
 How do you make sure that you just keep using water without getting so dry skin?

 Use lukewarm water.
 Not ice cold, not hot, but something in between.
 Certainly for your face this is important!
 Hot water removes much more oils than lukewarm water.

 Do not try to be in contact with water for too long.
 You know the situation I just sketched.
 Do not shower too long, bath not too long.
 Water, an essential nutrient.

 Do not use excessive soap (and preferably without SLS and SLES) because soap also dries out your skin.

 Are you done with water?
 Dry your skin down and not biting.